Stragglers of the thick disc: Introduction

 \section{Introduction}

-The majority of the disc stars presents a trend in the sense that older stars have higher values of $\rm [\alpha/Fe]$.
-This can be explained in the context of Galactic chemical evolution: stars born at early times were formed from a gas enriched in $\rm \alpha$\text-elements produced by Type II supernovae (SNe) which dominated the chemical enrichment during the initial epochs.
-As time passed, the production of Fe by Type Ia SNe lowered the level of $\rm [\alpha/Fe]$ \citep{tinsley1979, Matteucci_Greggio_1986}.
-The presence of two different stellar populations in the Galactic disc has been confirmed through the presence of two well defined and separated sequence in the $\rm [\alpha/Fe]-[Fe/H]$ plane \citep[e.g.][]{fuhrmann2011_local, Haywood2013, Recio-Blanco2014, hayden2015}, where the so-called high-$\rm \alpha$ stars are older than the low-$\rm \alpha$ ones \citep[e.g.][]{Haywood2013, bensby2014}.
-Young $\rm \alpha$\text-rich (YAR) stars, which have been known since at least \citet{Fuhrmann_Bernkopf1999}, who noted the abnormally young age of HR 4657 given its $\rm [\alpha/Fe]$ abundance ratio \citep[see also][]{Fuhrmann2011, Fuhrmann2012}, stand out as outliers to these general trends.
+The majority of disc stars present a trend positing that older stars have higher values of $\rm [\alpha/Fe]$.
+This can be explained in the context of Galactic chemical evolution: stars born at early times were formed from a gas enriched in $\rm \alpha$\text-elements produced by Type II supernovae (SNe), which dominated the chemical enrichment in the initial epochs.
+Over time, the production of Fe by Type Ia SNe lowered the level of $\rm [\alpha/Fe]$ \citep{tinsley1979, Matteucci_Greggio_1986}.
+The presence of two different stellar populations in the Galactic disc has been confirmed through the presence of two well defined and well separated sequence in the $\rm [\alpha/Fe]-[Fe/H]$ plane \citep[e.g.][]{fuhrmann2011_local, Haywood2013, Recio-Blanco2014, hayden2015}, where the so-called high-$\rm \alpha$ stars are older than the low-$\rm \alpha$ ones \citep[e.g.][]{Haywood2013, bensby2014}.
+Young $\rm \alpha$\text-rich (YAR) stars have been known since at least the study of \citet{Fuhrmann_Bernkopf1999}, who noted the abnormally young age of HR 4657 given its $\rm [\alpha/Fe]$ abundance ratio \citep[see also][]{Fuhrmann2011, Fuhrmann2012}.
+They stand out as outliers to the general trends.
 For instance, some YAR objects were noted in \citet{Haywood2013}, and discussed further in \citet{Haywood2015}, as outliers of the observed $\rm[\alpha/Fe] - age$ correlation of solar neighbourhood stars.
-Additional works made use of new asteroseismic measurements and spectroscopic observations and identified YAR objects being part of a population of stars not explained by standard chemical evolution models.
+Additional works have made use of new asteroseismic measurements and spectroscopic observations to identify YAR objects being part of a population of stars that cannot be explained by standard chemical evolution models.
 They are found to be $\rm \alpha$\text-enhanced (typically $\rm [\alpha/Fe] > 0.1$ dex) but younger ($\rm age < 6.0$ Gyr) than the typical high-$\rm \alpha$ old thick disc stars, with a typical mass of 1.5 M$_{\odot}$ \citep[e.g.][]{Chiappini2015, martig2015, Jofre2016, Matsuno2018, silva-aguirre2018, Sun2020, Zhang2021, Jofre2022}.
 The fraction of YAR stars is estimated to be $\rm \sim 6 \%$ of the $\rm \alpha$\text-rich population \citep{martig2015}.